King of Prussia, Pennsylvania: Transportation

 The Greater Valley Forge Transportation Management Association operates The Rambler as a community shuttle around the King of Prussia area Monday through Saturday, serving residential areas, shopping centers, the King of Prussia mall, medical facilities, the Upper Merion Senior Center, and the Upper Merion Township Municipal Building.
 Taxicab and limousine service in King of Prussia is provided by three companies.
 Carpooling is available in King of Prussia, with the Delaware Valley Regional Planning Commission offering a service that can match commuters with transit services, carpools, vanpools, and walking and bicycling options.

 OurBus provides intercity bus service from King of Prussia to Park Avenue in the Manhattan section in New York City as part of a route running from Lancaster to New York City.
 The bus stop in King of Prussia is located at the King of Prussia Park and Ride, a park and ride lot on King of Prussia Road.
 The route started on December 21, 2017.
-Fullington Trailways provides intercity bus service from the King of Prussia Park and Ride along a route serving the Philadelphia Greyhound Terminal in Philadelphia, Harrisburg, State College, and DuBois.
+Fullington Trailways provides intercity bus service from the King of Prussia Park and Ride along a route serving Philadelphia, Harrisburg, State College, and DuBois.
 Greyhound Lines also has a bus stop at the King of Prussia Park and Ride.

 King of Prussia is 18 mi from 30th Street Station in Philadelphia, which has intercity rail service provided by Amtrak, and 26 mi from Philadelphia International Airport, which has flights to domestic and international destinations.

 Norfolk Southern Railway operates freight trains through King of Prussia along the Harrisburg Line that follows the Schuylkill River and the Dale Secondary that follows US 202 and the Pennsylvania Turnpike.
 The Abrams Yard operated by Norfolk Southern Railway is located in King of Prussia on the Harrisburg Line.

 There are several trails for hiking and bicycles that serve the King of Prussia area, some of which are under development.
 Valley Forge National Historical Park has a network of trails that total over 20 mi, including the Joseph Plumb Martin Trail and the Chapel Trail.
 The Schuylkill River Trail connects Valley Forge National Historical Park via Sullivan's Bridge across the Schuylkill River to the Manayunk section of Philadelphia, following the riverbank.
 When complete, the Schuylkill River Trail will follow the river between Pottsville and Philadelphia for a total length of about 130 mi.
 A section of the Chester Valley Trail passes through King of Prussia; when complete, the trail will run 22 mi between Norristown, where it will connect to the Schuylkill River Trail, and Exton.